Nicholas Courtney: After Doctor Who

 Courtney also appeared in the Big Finish Productions audio drama Earthsearch Mindwarp, based on a James Follett novel, broadcast on the digital radio station BBC 7.
 Courtney starred as Inspector Lionheart opposite fellow Doctor Who actor Terry Molloy in the audio series The Scarifyers, from Cosmic Hobo Productions.
 The first two Scarifyers adventures, The Nazad Conspiracy and The Devil of Denge Marsh, were broadcast on BBC 7 in 2007; the third, entitled For King and Country in 2008, and fourth, The Curse of the Black Comet, in 2010.
 He also appeared in three episodes of Kaldor City as the newscaster Danl Packard.
 He regularly made personal appearances at science fiction conventions and in 1997 was made the honorary president of the Doctor Who Appreciation Society.
 Courtney also appeared in BBC Radio 4's five part chilling radio drama "Outbreak of Fear" by R.D.
 Wingfield in the 1980s (repeated on BBC Radio 4 Extra up to August 2017 in stereo only on TV and online - not DAB).

 In 1998, Courtney released his autobiography, titled Five Rounds Rapid!
 (ISBN 978-1852277826) after a line of dialogue the Brigadier had in the 1971 Doctor Who serial The Dæmons.
 He recorded his memoirs, subtitled A Soldier in Time for release on CD in 2002 by Big Finish.

-In 2008 he appeared in the film Incendiary, as the Archbishop of Canterbury, alongside Ewan McGregor.
+In 2008 he appeared in his final film role in Incendiary, as the Archbishop of Canterbury, alongside Ewan McGregor.
+2008 also saw his final TV role, reprising Brigadier Lethbridge-Stewart, and reuniting with Elizabeth Sladen as Sarah Jane Smith, in the Doctor Who spin-off series The Sarah Jane Adventures, in the Series Two finale, Enemy of the Bane.

 Courtney's updated autobiography, Still Getting Away With It (ISBN 978-1871330731), was published in 2005, with co-author Michael McManus.